Madelene/100-days-of-code/log.md

 - Fixing bugs in a Rails app for another potential employer

 **Thoughts:** Being able to complete these challenges confirms that I actually know some things and have improved, these past 2 years!
 What a good feeling!

+### Day 7: January 5, 2018, Friday

+** Today's Progress** :
+- TAed at Wyncode and helped a student set up Rails on their new MacBook
+- Helped another student model their data for an upcoming project
+- Learned about GitLab Workhorse

+**Thoughts:** Cohort 20 left me a "thank you" note for TAing their cohort.
+Very cool!